makmac213/toyrobot/readme.md

 docker-compose up --build
 ```

-User docker exec command to run the script.
+Use docker exec command to run the script.
 Run the following command to get your app's container ID.

 ```bash
 docker ps